 Packing the wrong sleeping bag on an outing can mean the difference between a peaceful night's rest and hypothermia.
 I spend two-thirds of my year on the road, sleeping bag tied to a backpack.
-I've tested and rounded up the best bags for any occasion.
+I've tested and rounded up the best sleeping bags for any occasion.

 It's challenging to find a balance between portability and warmth, but the Kelty Tuck succeeds where others fail.
 Thermapro insulation is Kelty technology that retains body heat while still being packable.
 The internal batting is a synthetic blend sewn in an offset quilt pattern into a polyester taffeta liner.
 The combination offers a luxurious place to relax while being durable enough to take anywhere.

-The lightweight, compressible filling of the Kelty Tuck squishes down into an included 9"x15" storage bag and can be compressed more tightly by using a conventional stuff sack.
+The lightweight, compressible filling of the Kelty Tuck squishes down into an included 9-by-15-inch storage bag and can be compressed more tightly by using a conventional stuff sack.
 There's an internal media storage pocket in this bag that safely stores phones and headphones.
 On chilly nights, you can draw the hood over your head and cinch it tight.
 Zipper draft tubes in this Kelty are genius in design, never snagging or being difficult to pull up or down.

 When you're backpacking across the country, every ounce matters.
 The Sea to Summit Spark is the Rolls Royce of ultralight bags.
 It weighs a measly 12 ounces and comes with a featherweight compression sack, so you can squish it down small.
 Also included is a large storage bag for use during the off-season or when you want to put your bag away in a closet, garage, or wherever you keep your gear.